julia-caserto/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Julia Caserto is a PhD candidate at Cornell University working in the research group of Dr. Minglin Ma.
-Throughout the course of her PhD, she has been involved in a variety of different biomaterials-related projects that aimed to treat human diseases such as cancer and diabetes.
-However, her dissertation work has focused on saving beneficial pollinators, such as bees, from the harmful effects of pesticides.
-Julia is looking forward to gaining new knowledge and experiences after graduation in May 2024.
-She is interested in finding a career path involving biomaterials, biotechnology, and/or consulting.
+Julia's research experience involves a variety of different biomaterials-related projects that aimed to treat human diseases such as cancer and diabetes.
+However, her the focus of her doctoral dissertation was saving beneficial pollinators, such as bees, from the harmful effects of pesticides.
+Julia is looking forward to gaining new knowledge and experiences as she starts her career post-graduation.
 When she is not saving the bees, Julia can be found swing dancing, crocheting, or watching the latest movie releases.